rmptxf/nRF52_USB_Keyboard/README.md

-A simple 4 Keys USB keyboard for the **nRF52840-DK**.
+A simple 4 Keys USB keyboard.
 It can also be ported easilly to other nRF52 SOCs supports the USB.

 ### nRF5_SDK version supported :
 Versions starting from **v15.3**.